Pedro Martínez: Boston Red Sox (1998–2004)

-Martínez's record was 18–6, but the six losses were largely tough luck.
-In his six losses, Martínez had 60 strikeouts, eight walks, and 30 hits allowed in 48 innings, with a 2.44 ERA and an 0.79 WHIP, while averaging eight innings per start.
-Martínez's ERA in his losing games was less than the leading ERA total in the lower-scoring National League (Kevin Brown's 2.58).
-The Yankees' Andy Pettitte outdueled Martínez twice; Martínez's other four losses were each by one run.
+Martínez's record was 18–6.
+In his six losses, he recorded 60 strikeouts, eight walks, and 30 hits allowed in 48 innings, with a 2.44 ERA and a 0.79 WHIP, while averaging eight innings per start.
+Martínez's ERA in his losing games was lower than the best ERA in the National League (Kevin Brown's 2.58) across all games.
 Martínez's first loss of the year was a 1–0 complete game in which he had 17 strikeouts and one walk.
 All of Martínez's losses were quality starts, and he pitched eight or more innings in all but one of his losses.
-Martínez received two runs or fewer of run support in 10 of his starts (over one-third of his starts), in which his ERA was a minuscule 1.25 with 4 complete games and 2 shutouts, but his win–loss record was 4–5.
+Martínez received two runs or fewer of run support in 10 of his starts (over one-third of his starts); in such games, his ERA was a minuscule 1.25 with 4 complete games and 2 shutouts, but his win–loss record was 4–5.

-Martínez's WHIP in 2000 was 0.74, breaking both the 87-year-old modern Major League record set by Walter Johnson, as well as Guy Hecker's mark of 0.77 in 1882.
-The American League slugged just .259 against him.
-Hitters also had a .167 batting average and .213 on-base percentage, setting two more modern era records.
-In the 2000 season, Martínez became the first starting pitcher in MLB history to have more than twice as many strikeouts in a season (284) as hits allowed (128) (later, also accomplished by Randy Johnson in 2001 with 372 strikeouts and 181 hits as well as Max Scherzer in 2017, and both Gerrit Cole and Justin Verlander in 2019).
-Martínez also set an American League record in K/BB, with a ratio of 8.88, surpassing the previous record set by Martínez in 1999 of 8.46.

-When opposing teams had runners in scoring position, however, Martínez was even stingier.
-There were 138 such plate appearances against Martínez in 2000, in which opponents batted .133 with a .188 on-base percentage.
-Martínez struck out 58 while walking six, and allowed 17 hits.

-On May 6 of that 2000 season, Martínez struck out 17 Tampa Bay Devil Rays in a 1–0 loss.
-In his next start six days later, he struck out 15 Baltimore Orioles in a 9–0, two-hit victory.
-The 32 strikeouts tied Luis Tiant's 32-year American League record for most strikeouts over two games.